 Getting Started: Basics of Copernic Desktop Search

-Copernic Desktop Search comes in two flavors.
-The full version costs $49.95, but a feature-limited free version is also available.
-A 30-day trial of the full version is available, and I’d recommend installing it to decide for yourself if you need the advanced features.
+Copernic Desktop Search comes in three flavors.
+The most popular Professional Edition package costs USD 25.49/year.
+A 30-day trial of the full version is available, and I'd recommend installing it to decide for yourself if you need the advanced features.
 Getting started with Copernic is remarkably simple and straightforward.
 Download the installer and install with the default settings.
-On first launch, Copernic displays a quick, 4-step introduction, while it begins building its database in the background.
+On the first launch, Copernic displays a quick, 5-step introduction while it begins building its database in the background.

 File Indexing Options

-By default, Copernic ignores the system folders (Windows, Program Files etc), and User folders except Documents and Desktop.
+By default, Copernic ignores the system folders (Windows, Program Files, etc.) and User folders except for Documents and Desktop.
 It scans and indexes everything else.
 You can review these settings by navigating to Tools --> Options --> Files.
-Also Copernic Desktop Search can scan and index Cloud storage services like Dropbox and Google Drive, as well as network folders.
+Also, Copernic Desktop Search can scan and index Cloud storage services like Dropbox, Google Drive, Microsoft 365 (Outlook / One Drive), and network folders.

 File Format Indexing